Top 10 Dopamine Supplements for 2026

 Best For: Stress-related dopamine depletion, mental fatigue, and resilience

 Rhodiola Rosea is an adaptogenic herb that has been used for centuries in Scandinavian and Russian traditional medicine.
-Modern research supports its role in reducing both physical and mental fatigue, particularly under stress.
+Modern research supports its role in reducing both physical and mental fatigue, particularly under stress, and increases dopamine.
 The active compounds (rosavins and salidroside) appear to inhibit the enzyme that breaks down dopamine and serotonin, effectively extending how long these neurotransmitters remain active in the brain.

 Several randomized controlled trials in humans show meaningful reductions in burnout symptoms, mental fatigue, and stress-related mood changes with regular Rhodiola use.

-- Evidence strength: Several good-quality human trials, but more large-scale research is still needed
+• Evidence strength: Several good-quality human trials, but further research is still needed

 9. Probiotics/Psychobiotics